gantry/docs/pages/01.gantry5/03.particles/01.particles/docs.md

 ### Caching

 Particle caching enables the developer to assign particle-level caching to a particle.
-This is currently a hidden feature and requires the addition of a simple line within the particle's YMAL file.
+This is currently a hidden feature and requires the addition of a simple line within the particle's YAML file.
 Here is an example:

 ```
 configuration: